NadeemNicoR/TeamProjects/reports/week08.md

 - Learned basics of SQLite DB and fundamentals in getting the DB integrated with the application.
 - Started looking at different design patterns that could be implemented in the project.
 - How to change the header for every layout of the application
-- How to introduce the navigational pane (one of the pending goals that we shall accomplish this week)

 #### 2.4 What trouble we had: